 The Company's Directors and executive officers are required, pursuant to Section 16(a) of the Exchange Act, to file statements of beneficial ownership and changes in beneficial ownership of common stock of the Company with the SEC and the New York Stock Exchange, and to furnish copies of such statements to the Company.
-Based solely on a review of the copies of such statements furnished to the Company and written representations that no other such statements were required, the Company believes that during fiscal year 2007 its Directors and executive officers complied with all such requirements, except that Mr. Monser, our Chief Operating Officer, reported late one sale of a total of 12,000 shares of Emerson common stock, and Mr. Fernandez, a Director, reported late three dispositions of Emerson stock (a total of 1,052 shares) by entities in which his spouse is a shareholder and with respect to which Mr. Fernandez had disclaimed beneficial ownership.
+Based solely on a review of the copies of such statements furnished to the Company and written representations that no other such statements were required, the Company believes that during fiscal year 2008 its Directors and executive officers complied with all such requirements.